 - If you apply on behalf of an organization, you must submit a certification from the organization authorizing you to apply for the ICP license

 - You are expected to take pictures of yourself with your personal photo ID (e.g., ID cards, driver’s license, company registration certificates, etc.).
 You must ensure the documents and the faces are clearly visible, complete, and unobstructed.
-There could be specific instructions based on different hosting providers, such as having a specific background or specified colours of clothes.
+There could be specific instructions based on different hosting providers, such as having a specific background or specified colors of clothes.

 - The domain name holder certificate and the domain name confirmation, if you are in Beijing